 The Incredible Benefits of Bay Leaf Oil

-Five remarkable benefits of bay leaf oil
+Remarkable benefits of bay leaf oil

 In addition, this plant is amazing at enhancing recipes.
 This is why it’s a condiment commonly used in Mediterranean cuisine.
 After all, it adds fantastic flavor to meat, rice, and sauces.
 However, what you may not know are the therapeutic uses of this essential oil.

-1. Bay leaf oil encourages muscular relaxation
+Bay leaf oil encourages muscular relaxation

 Above all, this oil is a powerful muscle relaxant.
 Its vasoconstrictor action encourages the contraction and the relaxation of the nerve impulse.
 Furthermore, it even regulates blood circulation.

-- It’s especially useful as a massage oil for an achy neck or shoulders.
+It’s especially useful as a massage oil for an achy neck or shoulders.
 Because of this, bay leaf oil is very useful for headaches or migraines, and neck or shoulder pain, etc.

 This oil is good for your skin

 Healthy skin is just a few bay leaves away!
 This wonderful oil is rich in vitamins, minerals, and antioxidants—nutrients that are exceptionally suited for skin care.
 We can’t forget its anti-inflammatory and antimicrobial benefits, which according to this study, can help get rid of skin infections and other related problems.

 It helps promote hair growth

 Supposedly, the oil penetrates the scalp and strands and since it improves blood circulation, it enhances the health of your scalp, stimulating growth.

 Making your own bay leaf oil